reissbaker/promethean/README.md

 ![unfat](./unfat.png)

-Automates training small, slim Llama 3.1-based LoRAs with known-good configs for up to 8192 tokens, so you don't have to think about VRAM, batch sizes, gradient accumulation steps, or any of the system-level details of model training and can focus on curating good datasets and selecting training parameters.
+Automates training small, slim Llama 3.1-based LoRAs with known-good configs for up to 8192 tokens, so you don't have to think about any of the system-level details of model training and can focus on curating good datasets and selecting training parameters (instead of experimenting with batch sizes and gradient accumulation steps just trying to get your training job to run).
 Automatically handles multi-GPU training for you when necessary!

 Includes helpers for: